e-landeros/e-landeros/README.md

 ## 🔍 Interests

 ### Python
 Python is my go-to language for turning ideas into reality.
 From data manipulation to machine learning, Python's versatility allows me to tackle a wide range of challenges.
 Check out my Python projects and let's celebrate the beauty of clean, efficient code together.

 ### NLP (Natural Language Processing)
 NLP is my passion!
 I specialize in leveraging machine learning techniques to analyze and understand human language.
 From sentiment analysis to language generation, I'm dedicated to pushing the boundaries of NLP.

-### LangChain
-LangChain is more than just a programming language; it's a gateway to unlocking new possibilities.
-I'm fascinated by the potential of LangChain in revolutionizing how we interact with and manipulate data.
-Join me as I explore the boundaries of this exciting domain.
+Currently Workin on RAG applications!

 ### Data Science
 Data science is not just a profession; it's a way of thinking.
 I unravel complex challenges through predictive models, discover hidden opportunities in data patterns through exploratory data analysis (EDA), and guide discussions to shed light on problems from a different perspective.
 Let's dive into the world of data science together.

 ## 💼 Skills

-- **Programming Languages:** Python, Javascript, Mojo 🔥
+- **Programming Languages:** Python, Javascript, Go, Mojo 🔥
-- **Machine Learning:** Scikit-learn, TensorFlow, PyTorch, FastAI
+- **Machine Learning:** Scikit-learn, TensorFlow, PyTorch, FastAI, NLTK, LGBM, Spacy, Autogluon, HuggingFace
 - **Data Analysis:** Pandas, NumPy
 - **Data Visualization:** Matplotlib, Seaborn, Plotly, Looker
 - **Database:** SQL, MongoDB, SQLite, Snowflake